-An .flv is opened using Adobe Flash Player, as well as other video player alternatives.
-Both Windows and Mac operating systems are capable of utilizing Adobe Flash, making .flv a convenient video file type for users and companies of all technological backgrounds.
+An FLV is opened using Adobe Flash Player, as well as other video player alternatives.
+Both Windows and Mac operating systems are capable of utilizing Adobe Flash, making FLV a convenient video file type for users and companies of all technological backgrounds.

-When Should FLV Be Considered?
+When Should It Be Considered?

-On top of the small size of the file, another key thing to consider is the amount of people capable of seeing or downloading a .flv.
-Because .flv is so popular, most users have the Adobe Flash plugin on their browser, ensuring a large amount of potential consumers will see a video.
-This makes video advertisements a potential target for .flv.
+On top of the small size of the file, another key thing to consider is the amount of people capable of seeing or downloading a FLV.
+Because FLV is so popular, most users have the Adobe Flash plugin on their browser, ensuring a large amount of potential consumers will see a video.
+This makes video advertisements a potential target for FLV.

-Downsides of FLV Video File
+Downsides of FLV Video Files